npryce/hamkrest/docs/describe.md

 Triples and Collections, and falls back to calling `toString` when it has no specialised representation for a value.

-If the built-in representation is not suitable for your types, you extend the `describe` function with your own representations by registering a [JVM service][] of type [com.natpryce.hamkrest.ValueDescription][].
+If the built-in representation is not suitable for your types, you can plug new representations into the `describe` function by registering a [JVM service][] of type [com.natpryce.hamkrest.ValueDescription][].

 The ValueDescription service interface implements a single method, also called `describe`, which maps a value either to a String representation, or to `null` if the service cannot generate a representation for the value.
 When a